VOLUNTEER INCOME-TAX ASSISTANCE PROGRAM

 A team of IRS-certified volunteers prepare the tax returns and a program coordinator reviews each tax return.

 The program coordinators are Melanie McCoskey, Ph.D., CPA and Andrew Bernat JD/MTax, CPA.
 Additionally, the Faculty Advisory Council, comprising Julianne Buynak JD/MTax, CPA, Doron Narotzki JD, LLM, SJD and Al Lieberman JD, MBA CPA, will provide feedback and advice for the effective operation of the VITA program.

 Volunteers include MS Accounting, MTax, and BS Accounting students in the George W. Daverio School of Accountancy.

-This year we are also teaming up with AARP to offer the VITA/TCE program on Wednesdays (1:00 p.m. to 5:00 p.m.) and Thursdays (1:00 p.m. to 7:00 p.m.).
-The coordinator for the AARP time slot is James Oziomek (firstname.lastname@example.org), an AARP volunteer.
-All volunteers for that site satisfy at least our baseline qualification for participation in this IRS-sponsored service.
+The School of Accountancy has coordinated efforts with AARP to additionally offer the VITA/TCE program on Wednesdays and Thursdays.
+The coordinator for the AARP Partnership Site is James Oziomek firstname.lastname@example.org.
+All volunteers for this site will satisfy the baseline qualification for participation in this IRS-sponsored service.

 What to bring

 Please bring the following items to the VITA site to have your tax returns prepared:

 To file taxes electronically on a married filing joint tax return, both spouses must be present to sign the required forms.

 If you do not have a Social Security Number, an ITIN please bring your SSA denial letter (if applicable) and a current form of photo identification.

 We have two locations—(1) the Main Location, which operates only on Saturdays and accepts only walk-ins and the AARP Partnership Site, which opens on Wednesdays and Thursdays and requires an appointment.